erinc/walks/README.md

 ## Mapbox token

 `dist/index.html` references a Mapbox token (`MAPBOX_ACCESS_TOKEN`).
 Replace it with your own if needed.
-If the constant is left blank, the viewer automatically falls back to OpenStreetMap tiles.
+If the constant is left blank, the viewer automatically falls back to CARTO/OSM tiles and tracks your system dark/light preference.

 ## Regenerating